 We constantly stress the importance of protecting your skin from UV damage by applying SPF daily.
 We also suggest using moisturizer with sunscreen for built-in protection while you hydrate your skin.
-But you might be wondering: If I wear foundation with SPF in the formula, do I still need to wear sunscreen?
-We consulted with Michelle Henry, MD, FAAD, board-certified dermatologist in New York City to find out the truth about the protection you get from makeup with SPF, as well as how to best protect your skin from the sun.
+But you may be left wondering: If I wear foundation with SPF in the formula, do I still need to wear sunscreen?

 If you wear foundation or other makeup products with SPF, you might think it’s okay to skip applying sunscreen.
-But according to Dr. Michelle Henry, you should think again.
+But according to Henry, you should think again.

 “When we apply makeup, we don’t apply it as evenly as we apply sunscreen,” she says.
 “When sunscreen is tested for its protection, it’s applied in a much thicker layer than makeup is.”
 She explains that you’re simply not applying enough of the makeup on your skin to garner the full SPF benefits.

 According to the Skin Cancer Foundation, in order to adequately protect your skin, you need to apply two tablespoons full of SPF to your body, and at least one nickel size amount of SPF to your face.
-Chances are, the average person isn’t applying that much foundation over their complexion — especially if it’s full coverage.
+Chances are, the average person isn’t applying that much foundation over their complexion — especially in the summer and especially if it’s full coverage.

 Now that you know that makeup with SPF is not enough to protect your skin from sun damage on its own, you may be wondering how you should layer makeup and sunscreen.